avencera/easywind/README.md

 # initialize a new project, with index.html and tailwind.config.js
 easywind init new-project

+# cd into the new project
+cd new-project

 # start a livereload server and a tailwind watcher in the same process
 easywind start new-project --open
 ```